I received an email yesterday that I decided to answer on the blog. Here it is.

 You can read and download the entire study HERE.

 Make sure you look at the tables on page 3 and 4 which show the survival rate for each type of cancer in the US and Australia.
 You will notice that the survival rate for some cancers after chemo treatment has a dash (-).
 That means ZERO effectiveness of chemotherapy toward 5 year survival.
-And yet it is still prescribed as a treatment for these cancers today, 7 years after this study was published.
+And yet it is still prescribed as a treatment for these cancers today, many years after this study was published.

 Although not mentioned in their research, chemo does have a better success rate on leukemia and some childhood cancers.